 - Need help?
 Select here to review the “Reinstall the App” section for steps.

-- Factory reset your processor to see if that helps.
+- Factory reset your processor(s).
 Select here for instructions.

 - If you have access to another phone or tablet where you can install the Tempur® Sleeptracker-AI® app on, use it to see if you’re able to complete the setup.